Can You Eat Microgreen Roots? Here's Why We Don't

 - Aromatic compounds in the leaves and stems

-Ease of Cleaning and Storage Harvesting above the root line creates a product that:
+Ease of Cleaning and Storage.
+Harvesting above the root line creates a product that:

 - Requires no root removal by the consumer